Visconti Castle (Crenna)

-The Visconti Castle of Crenna is a castle of mediaeval origin located in Crenna, frazione of Gallarate, Lombardy, Northern Italy.
-It is linked to the fame of Lodrisio Visconti, who raised against and then reconciled with the members of the family of his cousin Matteo Visconti, Lord of Milan.
+The Visconti Castle of Crenna is a castle of medieval origin located in Crenna, district of Gallarate, Lombardy, Northern Italy.
+It is linked to the fame of Lodrisio Visconti, who raised against and then reconciled with the family members of his cousin Matteo Visconti, Lord of Milan.
 In the 14th century, the castle underwent expansion and destruction according to the alternative fortunes of Lodrisio.

-Since the 19th century, a group of private estates, also in the form of revival castle, have been constructed near the original building, characterizing today the area.
+Since the 19th century, a group of private estates, also in the revival castle form, have been constructed near the original building, characterizing the area today.

 Location

 The Visconti Castle is located on the top of a hill over the valley of the Arno torrent.
 The position favors the control of the territory to the east toward Milan.
-The location is therefore believed to be at the origin of the initial settlements and fortifications.
+The location is believed to be at the origin of the initial settlements and fortifications.